D

 Everything seemed to be going so well, until the very last moment.
 And there was nothing we could do about it.

-Rwanda Education Board has informed KOICA shortly after the production of software CDs that they cannot distribute CDs until we fix our content.
-We tried to triple check our contents together with the board members before the production, but unfortunately, this nevertheless happened.
+The Rwanda Education Board informed KOICA shortly after the production of the software CDs that they could not distribute them until we fixed our content.
+We tried to triple-check our content together with the board members before production, but unfortunately, this nevertheless happened.

-Things got really tricky as KOICA had already spent all budgets to produce CDs, and to make things worse, the team's service period was almost ending.
-If things could not be solved within a few weeks, there would nothing we could do.
+Things got really tricky as KOICA had already spent its entire budget to produce the CDs, and to make things worse, the team's service period was almost ending.
+If things could not be solved within a few weeks, there would be nothing we could do.

-Rwanda Education Board and KOICA had several meetings to seek for solutions, but sadly the conflict only became worse into political arguments.
-Eventually, the distribution was postponed indefinitely, with neither side following up until today.
+The Rwanda Education Board and KOICA had several meetings to seek solutions, but sadly the conflict only worsened into political arguments.
+Eventually, the distribution was postponed indefinitely, with neither side following up to this day.

 Learnings and Next Steps

 A project can nevertheless fail – the team learnt it the hard way.
-Although we, as experienced volunteers in the actual fields, were clearly aware anything unexpected could happen, it was very hard for us to accept the result.
-The reason behind our failure was completely out of our control, and there was nothing we could do about it – a painful, but a lifetime lesson.
+Although we, as experienced volunteers in the actual fields, were clearly aware that anything unexpected could happen, it was very hard for us to accept the result.
+The reason behind our failure was completely out of our control, and there was nothing we could do about it – a painful but lifetime lesson.

 How can we teach IT without any digital tools?

-Despite the unsatisfactory result, like any other projects, our journey gave us priceless learnings.
-I personally found the collaboration with Peace Corps and Michigan State University really opened up my eyes.
+Despite the unsatisfactory result, like any other project, our journey gave us priceless learnings.
+I personally found the collaboration with the Peace Corps and Michigan State University really opened up my eyes.

-As a computer education volunteer coming from non-teaching background, I have never thought about teaching the digital world without plugs.
-However, what those education experts demonstrated in the camp made me realise how creative teaching could be, and also how unprepared I was in giving such education to others.
+As a computer education volunteer coming from a non-teaching background, I have never thought about teaching the digital world without plugs.
+However, what those education experts demonstrated in the camp made me realise how creative teaching could be and also how unprepared I was in giving such an education to others.

 Just like preparing design workshops, those volunteers prepared a number of activities students could easily do without any power – for example, playing with binaries using simple black-and-white cards!